-I know a lot of people are experiencing ice and snow right now so I thought I’d post a recipe for Refried Bean Soup.
-This soup is super quick to make and full of flavor, perfect for those chilly days and nights.
-And the nice thing about it, you probably already the ingredients on hand in your pantry and fridge.
+Even though winter weather in Arizona is mild, I still enjoy a warm bowl of soup!
+I posted this Refried Bean Soup recipe back in 2013 and thought it was a good time to make another batch and update the photos.
+This soup is super quick to make and full of flavor, and the nice thing about it, you probably already have the ingredients on hand in your pantry and fridge.

 Refried Bean Soup